ePlanSys/eplansys/eplansys_docs/tutorials/fleet_corridor.rst

 both know whether it is passable.

 Nothing in this scenario changes the corridor.
-What changes is who knows about it --- which is why a classical planner has nothing to work with here, and why the solution is a policy rather than a sequence.
+What changes is who knows about it, which is why a classical planner has nothing to work with here, and why the solution is a policy rather than a sequence.

 The smallest scenario of the fleet family, and the one to read first: one